How to Spin an Object: First, Get the Shape Right: Method

 \subsection{CROCS: Camera-Relative Object Coordinates}

-We predict the geometry of an object before decoding its multiview appearance.
-To do so, we rely on NOCS, a scale-free representation of geometry.
-The object/scene is first uniformly scaled to fit a 3D unit cube, so all spatial coordinates are in $[0, 1]$.
+Geometry underpins unPIC's hierarchical approach: we predict the 3D shape of an object before decoding its multiview appearance.
+To do so, we propose a dense pointmap representation called Camera-Relative Object Coordinates (CROCS).
+CROCS is a scale-free representation of geometry: the object/scene is first uniformly scaled to fit a 3D unit cube, so all spatial coordinates are in [0, 1].
 These can therefore be interpreted as RGB colors and rendered as images, which maps naturally onto our multiview framework.
-While a single NOCS image serves as a dense image annotation, a set of NOCS images taken together forms a point cloud.
+While a single CROCS image serves as a dense annotation for a target novel view, a set of CROCS images taken together form the vertices of a 3D point cloud.

-Unfortunately, NOCS on its own does not provide a predictable coloring of the object's surface---any rotation of the RGB color space would still produce a valid coloring of a fixed object.
-We introduce a version of NOCS that is canonicalized to paint an object relative to the source camera pose (see \Cref{fig:crocs}).
-Say the source camera moves through a rotation of $\theta$ about the object's vertical axis.
-We correct for that by applying an SO2 rotation to the Red and Green channels---which span the NOCS ground plane---of all pointmaps for the given object.
-Note that this destroys any pose relations across objects (our training data does not, for instance, paint all cups' handles with a consistent color).
+CROCS can be seen as a variation of Normalized Object Coordinates \citep{wang2019normalized}.
+Instead of orienting the color space w.r.t. the object's class-canonical pose, CROCS orients the scene geometry w.r.t. a given source camera.
+CROCS is also related to VGGT's view-invariant pointmaps \citep{wang2025vggt}, but those are scaled by a per-scene normalization factor, and not actually bounded.

-We address two geometric subtleties in working with CROCS in Appendix B---the first one is about renormalizing pointmaps after a change of reference frame to ensure they are still bounded in $[0, 1]$.
-The second one explains our choice not to canonicalize CROCS colors with respect to varying camera elevations $\phi$.
+\textbf{NOCS vs CROCS.} While NOCS relies on a class-canonical orientation to establish correspondence between object instances, CROCS provides a pose-free, scene-level representation (see \Cref{fig:nocs_and_crocs}).
+By orienting the coordinate system relative to the source camera rather than the object's class, CROCS eliminates the need for object segmentation or identification.
+This camera-relative alignment ensures that color distributions remain predictable across target viewpoints---for example, the CROCS image for the source-camera view, corresponding to the front face of the CROCS cube, is colored white in the top-right-near corner and black in the bottom-left-far corner.
+This statistical predictability makes CROCS ideally suited for predicting novel views at regular intervals, as the model learns to associate specific camera aspects with biased color patterns.

-Our CROCS representation diverges from the typical NOCS formulation \cite{wang2019normalized,krishnan2025omninocs} a second way: when dealing with a multi-object scene, we treat it as a single object.
-This is better suited for our task, as we care less about capturing the pose of individual objects, but more about the spatial arrangement and relative position of different objects.
+We provide a precise mathematical description of CROCS in Appendix \ref{app:crocs_description}.
+We also address two geometric subtleties in working with CROCS in Appendix \ref{app:geometric_subtleties}---the first one is about renormalizing pointmaps each time the source camera is moved to ensure they are still bounded in $[0, 1]$.
+The second one explains why the CROCS cube remains axis-aligned, sitting squarely on the ground-plane, when the source camera is moved higher or lower (changing its elevation $\phi$).